-The President's Faculty Excellence Award was created in 2015 to recognize exceptional performance by a faculty member, which leads to the achievement of national or international recognition.
-Under the collective bargaining agreement, the university will award a pool of $400,000 in the form of special salary adjustments over a three-year period.
+The President's Faculty Excellence Award was created to recognize exceptional performance by a faculty member that leads to the achievement of national or international recognition.

 National or international recognition may be demonstrated in research, teaching and/or service.
 Tenured and tenure-track faculty members in all disciplines and from all campuses were eligible based on recommendations to department chairs and deans.

 Kent State University President Todd Diacon recently notified nine Kent State faculty members that they are the 2022 recipients of the President’s Faculty Excellence Award.

 Reid Coffman, professor, Kent Campus, College of Architecture and Environmental Design

 Reid Coffman, Ph.D., is a professor in the College of Architecture and Environmental Design.
 While serving as program coordinator of the Master of Science and Environmental Design, he has transformed the degree with the introduction of focus research areas, increased enrollment and significantly improved graduation rates.

 In the field of living architecture, the study and practice of integrating living systems into buildings to make cities more livable, Coffman is an international leader in green roofs.
 He is an influential scholar in that area and highly cited for his research published in leading journals.

 He was awarded a Research of Excellence Award for his contributions to green roof research and an Excellence of Built Work Award in the professional category of built projects in North America.